Skip to content

 Core Quantum Computing

-• Molecule Loading - Load and validate molecular data from files
+• Molecule Loading - Load and validate molecular data from JSON files

 • Hamiltonian Preparation - Generate second-quantized Hamiltonians for molecular systems

-• Quantum Circuit Construction - Create parameterized ansatz circuits with customizable repetitions
+• Quantum Circuit Construction - Parameterized ansatz circuits (EfficientSU2, RealAmplitudes, ExcitationPreserving)

-• Advanced Backend Options - Customize simulation parameters such as qubit count, shot count, and optimization levels
+• Backend Options - Configurable simulation method, shot count, optimization level, GPU acceleration

 Data Engineering Pipeline